-COALING AT NAGASAKI HARBOR
+COALING AT NAGASAKI

-both of which places have been immortalised times out of number by writers of many nations.
+times out of number by writers of many nations.

 p24 "Japan in Transition" J.STAFFORD RANSOME 1899